Everything You Need to Know About Choosing Brand Fonts

 7. Pair Fonts Thoughtfully

-We have touched on this topic before: Many brands use a mix of fonts to create variation, hierarchy, and recognition.
+We have touched on this topic earlier: Many brands use a mix of fonts to create variation, hierarchy, and recognition.

 Consider choosing a dominant font for headlines and a complementary font for body text.
 Pair fonts that provide contrast but complement each other.
 For example: